mmikeww/vimfiles/README.md

 # Installation

 ## Windows
-close this repo into $HOME directory
+clone this repo into $HOME directory

 ## Linux
 clone this repo into $HOME directory